EasonC13/eason.phd/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I'm Eason from CMU HCII.
 In high school, I was a problem student, frequently skipping class and engrossed in gaming for over 12 hours daily.
 Surprisingly, gaming taught me the value of deliberate practice.
 Applying these strategies, I transformed my academic performance, earning numerous university awards.
-My fluctuating study efficiency inspired me to major in Learning Sciences, eager to discover productivity-enhancing educational tools.
+These experiences inspired me to research in Learning Sciences and Human-Comter Interaction, eager to discover productivity-enhancing educational tools.
 Ultimately, I aim to help others reach their full their potential through education.
 Additionally, I'm intrigued by the fair and transparency offered by Blockchain Technology and have three years of Web3 industry experience.

 {style="text-align: justify;"}